jeremyfo/opennms-weather/README.md

 ![weather.py screenshot](https://raw.githubusercontent.com/jeremyfo/opennms-weather/master/SCREENSHOT.PNG)

 ## Issues
+This script has been tested against OpenNMS Horizon 16 and Horizon 17.
+After each OpenNMS upgrade you will need to add the code block back to `index.jsp`

 Please report issues on the issue tracker or contact jeremyfo@gmail.com